 History loves winners.
 Only they are remembered, even the second one is forgotten.
 Does the name of the second astronaut on the moon catch your mind?

-Ivan Papanin was a Soviet polar explorer and led the expedition, in which people probably entered the North Pole for the first time in 1937.
+Ivan Papanin was a Soviet polar explorer and led the expedition that first came near the North Pole in 1937 on a drifting ice station.